leklachu/geobird/README.md

 Gets a bird's-eye view of parts of the geoid.

+## Status

+INCOMPLETE.

+Currently it's a library that can make a URL for an image.
+- no config
+- no fetching
+- no putting

+but at least it's a start.

 ## Function

 Geobird uses the excellent resource provdided by NASA to view recent and